Missing Children

 Print

-Police cannot make a "forced entry' into a private home to recover a runaway child, unless the child is in danger or life-threatening situation.
-Police, however, can assist parents when a runaway is uncooperative or there is a risk of violence.
+Police cannot make a "forced entry' into a private home to recover a runaway child, unless the child is endangered.

 Follow These Steps Immediately

-Check with your child's friends and parents, school, relatives, neighbors or anyone who may know your child's whereabouts.
-Ask them to notify you if they hear from the child.
+Check with your child’s friends, parents, school staff, relatives, neighbors, or anyone who may know your child’s whereabouts.
+Ask them to notify you if they hear from your child.

-Keep up the search for your missing child.
-The police can help, but they can not do it alone.
-It is still your responsibility to find your runaway child.
+Continue searching for your missing child.
+Police can help, but they cannot do it alone.
+You are still responsible for helping locate your child.

-Call or check local spots that your child may frequent, and check area hospitals, schools, and juvenile detention centers.
+Call local contacts or check locations your child may frequent, including area hospitals, schools, and juvenile detention centers (opens in a new tab).

 Never give up - Your child needs you more than ever now.
 Success depends on you.